Communications

 How to access YorkNet:

-There is a YorkNet login tab in the right-hand corner of our website banner.
+A YorkNet login tab is located in the right-hand corner of our website banner.

 Steps: